Title: The Success Pact

 She rolled her eyes at my obvious fear and let out a little snort.
 I heard her mutter something about stage names and crazy parents.
 Obviously, I got that a lot.

-"My name is Olivia White and I'll be interviewing today," she said.
+"My name is Olivia White and I'll be interviewing you today," she said.
 "Please follow me to the conference room."

 I tried to keep up with her quick pace as we navigated through hallway after hallway, finally coming to an abrupt stop next to a wooden door.
 I gulped.
 It reminded me of the principal's office door I saw almost every other day in high school.
-Being a good prankster meant you had to face the consequences, and most of the time the consequences ended up with trash duty for an entire week.
+Being a good prankster meant you had to face the consequences, and most of the time I ended up with trash duty for an entire week.
 High school students are the most nauseating creatures to live on the face of the earth.

 "Would you please come in and shut the door behind you, Ms. Ride?"
 She asked in a clipped tone.
 "I hope you don't mind, but I'm on a tight schedule and I need to ask you a few questions before my 10:30 appointment."